mqttjs/MQTT.js/README.md

 <a name="notes"></a>
 ## Important notes for existing users

+v4.0.0 removes support for all end of life node versions, and now supports node v10 and v12.
+It also adds improvements to debug logging, along with some feature additions.

+v3.0.0 adds support for MQTT 5, support for node v10.x, and many fixes to improve reliability.

 v2.0.0 removes support for node v0.8, v0.10 and v0.12, and it is 3x faster in sending
 packets.
 It also removes all the deprecated functionality in v1.0.0, mainly `mqtt.createConnection` and `mqtt.Server`.
 From v2.0.0,